raviten/documentation/integrating-ios-sdk.rst

 Changes for iOS 10
 ##################
 Your basic integration for iOS 8 and 9 is complete.
 From iOS 10 and above two new frameworks has been introduced for notifications.
 For integrating QGraph notification SDK, you need to add Capabilities *APP GROUPS*.
 Go to *Project > Main Target > Capabilities*.
 Check on App Groups and add a group as below.
+Use your bundle id to create App Group.
+For example, if your bundle id is ``com.company.appname``, App Group could be ``group.com.company.appname.xyz``.

    .. figure:: images/swift-3.png
       :align: center